Logo Garda

 4. The risk of rock falls increases if there are others on the via ferrata or with wind or rain.

-7. During progression always keep both carabiners clipped onto the safety cable and when you pass the anchor points make sure at least one is clipped on to each safety cable.
+7. During progression always keep both carabiners clipped onto the safety cable and when you pass the anchor points make sure at least one carabiner is clipped on to each safety cable.

 8. Only one person may be on any length of cable between two anchor points.

-10. Pay special attention on the easy parts where there are no cables.
+10. Pay special attention on the easy parts, where there are no cables.

 11. Always check the condition of the bolts and cables on the wall as they can suffer damage in bad weather.
-If you even think you see any problems that might compromise safety, turn back and let us know about the situation at info@gardatrentino.it .

-Emergency number 112.
+Emergency telephone number 112.

 The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
 For this reason, we decline any responsibility for changes which the user may encounter.
 In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.